 - Stir the lye into the water until it is well dissolved.
 It will be cloudy at first and will start to get hot.
 The mixture will later clear up and cool off.
 Leave it in an area where it cannot be disturbed by other people or animals while you measure out your oil.

 - Carefully add the lye solution to the coconut oil.
-The residual heat of the lye solution will help melt the coconut oil if you are using it solid.
-I first incorporate all of the lye solution into the oil gently with a spoon.
+The residual heat of the lye solution will help melt the coconut oil if you are using it solid (If you choose to do it that way, I'd recommend blending the coconut oil with a blender before adding the lye solution.
+Also, keep in mind that it will take longer for the soap to reach trace when using a cold oil.)
+Incorporate all of the lye solution into the oil gently with a spoon.

 - If you plan on adding any essential oils for fragrance, now, at trace, is the time to add them.
 I love using lavender essential oil for laundry and general cleaning.

 - When making coconut oil soap, the soap will harden and set up very quickly!
 Have your molds ready, and pour the thickened mixture into the molds.
 (Silicone molds don't normally need any sort of mold releasing agent.
 I don't normally use one for plastic either, but it's a good idea to use one when working with wooden molds or molds with delicate details.
 You can also line wooden molds with wax paper instead.)

 - Allow the soap to harden, undisturbed, for several hours.
 The last time I made mine in the afternoon, it was already hard enough to unmold before bedtime!
 That is unusual for most soaps, but because coconut oil makes such a hard bar of soap, it solidifies more quickly than most soap recipes.